lars-t-hansen/Jobanalyzer/lsjobs/MANUAL.md

   Select only jobs that are still running (have a sample at the last time recorded in the log).

+`--command=<command>`

+  Select only jobs whose command name contains the `<command>` string.
+This is a little ambiguous, as a job may have more than one process and not all processes need have the same command name.
+  For this filtering, as for the output, select the name of the process with the earliest recorded start time.

 ### Output filter options

 `-n <number-of-records>`, `--numrecs=<number-of-records>`